Princess Joy Griffey

-When Filipino born, Washington Based sprinter Princess Joy Griffey then 24 first burst onto the scene by winning the 200m Dash at the 2011 PNG in her hometown of Bacolod despite being heavily food poisoned.
+When Filipino-born Washington Based sprinter Princess Joy Griffey then 24, first burst onto the scene by winning the 200m Dash at the 2011 PNG in Bacolod’s hometown despite being heavily food poisoned.

 In an earlier interview, it was established Princess Joy had met one of her bucket goals to win a national championship.

-Princess Joy took the win at the national games in the 200 in 25.24, beating a national training pool athlete.
+Princess Joy won the national games in the 200 in 25.24, beating a national training pool athlete.

-She was unable to line up in the 100 as she was still recovering from food poisoning and needed extra time to recuperate.
+She could not line up in the 100 as she was still recovering from food poisoning and needed extra time to recuperate.

-It was after the 2011 PNG, that Princess Joy ended up off the list for the SEA Games despite having run below the bronze medal standard of 11.75 (2009).
+After the 2011 PNG, Princess Joy ended off the SEA Games list despite running below the bronze medal standard of 11.75 (2009).

-This is where I came on the scene seeking an answer as to why Princess Joy had not been included in the lineup.
+This is where I came on the scene seeking an answer as to why and had not included Princess Joy in the lineup.

 I Would not rest until Princess Joy was included in the SEA Games lineup and not allow this sort of thing to happen in the future as it upset the balance of fair selection.

-During these dark hours, there were few people who believed in Princess Joy Griffey after she had been disregarded.
+During these dark hours, few people believed in Princess Joy Griffey and had disregarded her.

 Princess Joy Griffey 2013 SEA Games

-I had invited Princess Joy Griffey to join us in Dumaguete at the 2012 PNG, we were to attempt to qualify for the relay team in the 4×400.
+I invited Princess Joy Griffey to join us in Dumaguete at the 2012 PNG; we qualify for the relay team in the 4×400.

 It was a reasonable expectation we would break the Philippine Record in this event.

-Griffey did go to the Philippines however as she was still traumatized by the events of the previous year and she now had problems with Vertigo.
+However, Griffey went to the Philippines as she was still traumatized by the previous year’s events, and she now had problems with Vertigo.

-Vertigo is a painful symptom that involves loud buzzing and ringing in the ears which can be extremely draining making an individual tired and very prone to headaches.
+Vertigo is a painful symptom that involves loud buzzing and ringing in the ears, which can be extremely draining, making an individual tired and prone to headaches.

-Griffey due to health and emotional reasons at the time ended up just visiting her relatives in Bacolod.
+Due to health and emotional reasons, Griffey ended up just visiting her relatives in Bacolod.

-In fact from 2011 after non-selection to SEA Games to 2013 August Griffey was officially retired.
+From 2011, after non-selection to SEA Games to 2013, August Griffey was officially retired.

-Several Skype conversations and messages were met with “Sorry I’m done”.
+and met several Skype conversations and messages with “Sorry; I’m done.”

 But unfortunately for her Coach, Aaron Blake and I were not people who take ‘No’ as a long-term answer.

 So we kept trying.
-Griffey luck actually changed a bit as I became the research assistant to Commissioner Jolly Gomez in the PSC, which ensured I was in a better position to make sure she received fair treatment this time if she hit the qualifying for 2013 SEA Games.
+Griffey’s luck actually changed a bit as I became the research assistant to Commissioner Jolly Gomez in the PSC, which ensured I was better positioned to make sure she received fair treatment this time if she hit the qualifying for the 2013 SEA Games.

-Griffey self-funded herself over to the Thai Open in September, Coach Aaron was unable to join on that occasion.
+Griffey self-funded herself over to the Thai Open in September; Coach Aaron could not join on that occasion.
 So it was up to me to take care of her for this meet.

 It was about 1-2 hours north of Bangkok.